Accessing Abortion in NC

 Different types of abortion are available to you depending on how far along you are in your pregnancy.

 • Medication abortion is typically available up to 8-11 weeks, depending on the provider.
 It’s most effective for pregnancies under 8 weeks.
 It consists of two pills, mifepristone and misoprostol, which you take 48 hours apart.
-In North Carolina, you’re required to take the first pill in the clinic, but you can take the second pill at home.
 You may experience some bleeding and cramping.
 This is normal and can usually be managed at home.

 • In-clinic abortion is a medical procedure that ends a pregnancy.
 There are a couple kinds of in-clinic abortion procedures, and many factors may impact which is right for you.
 You can discuss these options with your provider.
 Suction abortion is the most common type of in-clinic abortion.
 It uses suction to empty your uterus.
 It’s typically available between about 5 weeks and about 16 weeks.